matthew-coad/autem/problems/diversity_overwhelmed.md

 However the scores will no longer converge to a single value.
 Their will only be a buzz.
 We have no absolutaly "score" to determine the winner and will need some method of determining the fittest forms at the end.

+## Conclusion

+Populations now look diverse and the space is being continuously explored.
+However its now unclear who the victors are.